5c077m4n/http-responder/readme.md

 	* `data` - the given data.

-4. All other nodejs's `Error` object properties.
+4. All other Node.js's `Error` object properties.

 Methods: